BertKoor/CustomerStatementProcessor/README.md

  * This is a totally self-contained project, packaged as a runnable jar, designed to be scaleable and thus is efficient with memory.
+ * The core of this application is validation.
+   To perform validation I have used annotation-driven bean validation.
  * SpringBoot and CDI (dependency injection) are not used to reduce the jar size and because the project is not that complex.
  * Project Lombok is extensively used in the `model` package, for instance to generate getters, builders and constructors.
- * The core of this application is validation.
-   To perform validation I have used annotation-driven bean validation.
+ * For CSV parsing no external libraries are used, I rolled my own.

 ## Code Quality